 You have the right to request information regarding the professional qualifications of your child's classroom teacher(s).
-If you request this information, the district or school will provide you with the following as soon as possible:
+If you request this information, the district or school will provide you with the following as soon as possible.

-- > If the teacher has met state licensing requirements for the grade level and subjects in which the teacher is providing instruction; - > If the teacher is teaching under an emergency status for which state licensing requirements have been waived; - > The type of college degree major of the teacher and the field of discipline for the graduate degree or certificate: and - > If your child is receiving Title I services from paraprofessionals and, if so, his/her qualifications.
+- If the teacher has met state licensing requirements for the grade level and subjects in which the teacher is providing instruction; - > If the teacher is teaching under an emergency status for which state licensing requirements have been waived; - The type of college degree major of the teacher and the field of discipline for the graduate degree or certificate; and - > If you child is receiving Title I services from paraprofessionals and, if so, his/her qualifications.

-If you would like to request this information, please contact the Jr. /Sr. High Principal.
+If you would like to request this information, please contact the Junior-Senior High Principal at 906-813-0614